isomerpages/gb-assist/_browse-all-licences-SPF/Massage-Establishment-Licence.md

 Approval letter from HDB for Outlet/ Premise to provide massage treatments or other related.

 URA Planning Permission
-Permission granted for Outlet/ Premise Change of Use to ‘Health Centre’ by URA
+Permission granted for Outlet/ Premise Change of Use to ‘Health Centre' by URA

 List of renovation/ asset with receipts and invoices (applicable to Provisional Cat I licence application only) A list of the renovation/asset invested together with the respective documentary proof ie receipts/ invoices (to meet the requirement of having a capital investment of at least $50,000 in renovation/asset)